Betibeglogene Autotemcel (Zynteglo)

 This medication must be prescribed by or in consultation with a hematologist.

-Aetna considers a one-time administration of betibeglogene autotemcel (Zynteglo) as medically necessary for the treatment of beta-thalassemia when all of the following criteria are met:
+Aetna considers a one dose total of betibeglogene autotemcel (Zynteglo) as medically necessary for transfusion-dependent beta-thalassemia when all of the following criteria are met:

-2. Member has a diagnosis of transfusion-dependent beta-thalassemia with a non-β0/β0 or β0/β0 genotype confirmed via genetic testing (Appendix A); and
+- Member has a diagnosis of transfusion-dependent beta-thalassemia with a non-β0/β0 or β0/β0 genotype confirmed via genetic testing (see Appendix for examples); and

-5. Member has not received prior hematopoietic stem cell transplant (HSCT); and
+- Member has not received a prior hematopoietic stem cell transplant (HSCT); and

-6. Member has not received Zynteglo or any other gene therapy previously; and
+- Member has not received Zynteglo or any other gene therapy previously.

 Dosage and Administration